Hypnobirthing - a personal perspective

 The following days I think I was in a permanent hypnotic state.
 I focused on my body.
 I focused on my strength.
 And hers.
 I had a long labour.
 But through all the relaxation, breathing and hypnosis techniques I used, interspersed with a lot of dancing and laughter, my little bundle Sofia Kate eventually arrived.

-You see, the truth is that hypnobirthing is not about teaching women to give birth.
+You see, the truth is that hypnobirthing is not about teaching people to give birth.
 Our bodies are amazing; they are designed to do this!
 Hypnobirthing is about supporting you to trust that your body and your baby can do this.
 It’s about teaching you to slip into that beautifully relaxed state where you can tune out distractions and focus on the task at hand.
 And, like in my situation, it is supporting you to access the psychological skills to adjust to whatever may be happening, and that no matter what, you and your baby can cope with it.

 Two years on, I am blessed with a happy little girl who deals beautifully with all the challenges thrown at her.
 And my continued hypnotherapy practice helps me to deal with the little bumps that inevitably come along.